top of page

 TRUSTEE REMOVAL FROM OFFICE

-A Trustee who is unable to serve the interests of the School in furtherance of its mission must resign or may be removed.
-Any Trustee may be removed at any executive session of any regular or special meeting of the Board of Trustees.
-Such removal requires two-thirds majority vote of the full Board of Trustees.
+A Trustee who fails to serve the interests of the School and uphold the responsibilities of Board service must resign or may be removed.
+Any Trustee may be removed in accordance with the Trust Deed, By-Laws, and Board procedures.

 Legal